petaverse-cloud/pv-docs-site/docs/petority/accounts/your-profile.md

     The system will prompt you to confirm your changes.

-Once saved, your updated personal information will be reflected in your Petority account.
+Once saved, your updated personal details will be reflected in your Petority account.
 You can view the updated information on the personal settings page.

 ## Considerations:
-+ When editing your personal information, ensure that you use accurate and truthful details to maintain the correct association.
 + Certain information may be mandatory fields, such as email address and password.
 Make sure you provide accurate information.
 + If you have any questions or encounter issues, you can consult Petority's official support or customer service for more detailed assistance and guidance.
 + By editing and managing your user information, you can ensure that your Petority account remains up-to-date and accurate, allowing you to better manage and care for your pets.